track-asia/trackasia-native/platform/ios/CONTRIBUTING.md

 ## Swift App

-There is also an example app built with Swift instead of Objective-C. The target is called `MapLibreApp` and the source code lives in `platform/ios/app-swift`.
+There is also an example app built with Swift instead of Objective-C. The target is called `TrackAsiaApp` and the source code lives in `platform/ios/app-swift`.

 ## Documentation

 We use [DocC](https://www.swift.org/documentation/docc) for documentation.
 You need to have [aws-cli](https://github.com/aws/aws-cli) installed to download the resources from S3 (see below).
 Run the following command:

 ```
-aws s3 sync --no-sign-request "s3://maplibre-native/ios-documentation-resources" "platform/ios/MapLibre.docc/Resources"
+aws s3 sync --no-sign-request "s3://trackasia-native/ios-documentation-resources" "platform/ios/TrackAsia.docc/Resources"
 ```

 Then, to build the documentation locally, run the following command: